When people with Alzheimer’s disease need round-the-clock care, a nursing home may be the best way to make sure they’re safe and healthy.

 How Do I Find the Right Nursing Home?

 It takes time to research nursing homes and decide on the one that’s best for your loved one.
-So you should start looking long before you’ll need to take the step of moving him.
+So you should start looking long before you’ll need to take the step of moving them.
 Many facilities often have waiting periods, too.
 Plan ahead so you can make the transition much easier.

 Before you schedule visits to the ones you’re interested in, ask about vacancies, admission requirements, the level of care they provide, and if they accept payment with Medicare, Medicaid, or other government-funded health insurance options.